COVID-19 lab leak theory: Psychological and social factors

+Public interest in the lab leak theory has in part been attributed to secrecy during the Chinese government's response to the outbreak, which was characterized by a reluctance to share data and cooperate with international investigations.

 Survey work on the public in the United States has found that identity politics and racial resentment are factors informing overconfident belief in the lab leak theory and COVID-19 misinformation in general.
 The researchers propose that this shows how such beliefs are resistant to refutation because they are not subject only to evidence, but to ingrained attitudes and notions of self.

 On social media the idea that COVID was a Chinese biological weapon has become widespread, and accords with rhetoric about how a yellow peril threatens white people.
 Science historian Fred Cooper and colleagues write that in the United Kingdom, attitudes to the Chinese have long been tainted by xenophobic stereotypes.
 Cooper draws a parallel between the Wuhan lab leak narrative, and the machinations of fictional supervillain Fu Manchu, who is "expert in the deadly application of animal and biological agents" and who has been depicted on television shows as threatening the West with lethal diseases.

-Proposed scenarios
+Conjecture

-The lab leak theory is not a single discrete proposed scenario, but a collection of various proposed scenarios on a spectrum with, at one end, a careless accident from legitimate research; at the other, the engineering and release of a Chinese biological weapon.
-While the proposed scenarios are theoretically subject to evidence-based investigation, it is not clear that any can be sufficiently falsified to placate lab leak supporters, as they are based on pseudoscientific and conspiratorial thinking.
+The lab leak theory is not a single discrete proposed scenario, but a collection of various proposed conjectures on a spectrum with, at one end, a careless accident from legitimate research; at the other, the engineering and release of a Chinese biological weapon.
+While the proposed narratives are theoretically subject to evidence-based investigation, it is not clear that any can be sufficiently falsified to placate lab leak supporters, as they are based on pseudoscientific and conspiratorial thinking.

 There is no evidence that any laboratory had samples of SARS-CoV-2, or a plausible ancestor virus, prior to the start of the COVID-19 pandemic.

 Various sources have hypothesised that SARS-CoV-2 could have leaked from the Wuhan Institute of Virology or another laboratory in Wuhan, such as the Wuhan Center for Disease Control.
 The theories vary on whether this was an intentional act or an accident.
 Theories also vary on whether the virus was modified by human activity prior to being released.
 By January 2020 some lab leak proponents were promoting a narrative with conspiracist components; such narratives were often supported using "racist tropes that suggest that epidemiological, genetic, or other scientific data had been purposefully withheld or altered to obscure the origin of the virus".
-David Gorski refers to "the blatant anti-Chinese racism and xenophobia behind lab leak, whose proponents often ascribe a nefarious coverup to the Chinese government".
+Physician and science writer David Gorski refers to "the blatant anti-Chinese racism and xenophobia behind lab leak, whose proponents often ascribe a nefarious coverup to the Chinese government".
 Gorski later stated the lab leak hypothesis hasn't "stood up to scientific scrutiny".
 The use of xenophobic rhetoric also caused a rise in anti-Chinese sentiment.